swindonmakers/LogoBot/hardware/ci/README.md

 6. Render views for each completed machine
 7. Generate an assembly guide for each machine, in both markdown and html
 8. Generate a documentation index file, also in markdown and html
+9. Generate a vitamin catalogue (markdown and html)

 The process caches information about the structure of each part, so that only changes are rendered.